FRC-Team-955/DuncansResources/README.md

 # Robotics examples

+The repository is divided into a directories/files that cover certain subjects.
+They are as follows:

+* `sockets/` - A simple socket library and executable example
+* `opengl/` - Examples of graphics manipulation
+* `jetson_internet` - A document demonstrating internet access to a remote device

+# Compiling
-To compile and run these examples, cd into their directory and execute the following commands:
+To compile and run these examples, execute the following commands:

 ```
 cd <project directory>